HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 # Installing the Search V2 backend

-This topic provides information on how to configure search based on OpenSearch (Search V2) for your DX deployment.
+This topic explains how to configure Search V2, based on OpenSearch, for your HCL Digital Experience (DX) deployment.
 The search currently provides the following capabilities:

 - WCM crawling